SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Microsoft Office Product Spawning Windows Shell"

+    Detects a Windows command or scripting interpreter executable started from Microsoft Word, Excel, Powerpoint, Publisher and Visio.
+This typically indicates the parent process launched a malicious macro, or run an exploit.
+This infection vector is very common and could lead to the deployment of harmful malware.

+    - **Effort:** advanced

-??? abstract "Microsoft Office Creating Suspicious File"
+??? abstract "Microsoft Office Spawning Script"

-    Detects Microsoft Office process (word, excel, powerpoint) creating a suspicious file which corresponds to a script or an executable.
-This behavior highly corresponds to an executed macro which loads an installation script or a malware payload.
-The rule requires to log for File Creations to work properly, which can be done through Sysmon Event ID 11.
+    Detects Microsoft Office process (word, excel, powerpoint) spawning wscript.exe or cscript.exe.
+This typically indicates the parent process launched a malicious macro, or run an exploit.
+This infection vector is very common and could lead to the deployment of harmful malware.

-    - **Effort:** master
+    - **Effort:** intermediate

 ??? abstract "Mshta JavaScript Execution"